S2-group/Challenges-in-Incorporating-Sustainability-Practices-in-the-Software-Lifecycle/README.md

 Phase 2 - Participants.xlsx: This file contains demographic details of the interview participants

 Phase 2 - Codebook.xlsx: This file contains the codes for the themes identified from the interviews in Phase II.

+Appendix.pdf: This file contains the interview questions for Phase 2.